 1. Endocrine diseases

 The body’s endocrine system produces hormones that regulate metabolism, sexual function, reproduction, mood, and much more.

-Diabetes is an example of an endocrine disease that can cause men to experience impotence.
-Diabetes affects the body’s ability to utilize the hormone insulin.
+Diabetes is an example of an endocrine disease that can cause you to experience impotence.
+Diabetes affects the body’s ability to use the hormone insulin.

-One of the side effects associated with chronic diabetes is nerve damage.
+One of the complications associated with chronic diabetes is nerve damage.
 This affects penis sensations.
-Other complications associated with diabetes are impaired blood flow and hormone levels.
+Other complications associated with diabetes include impaired blood flow and hormone levels.
 Both of these factors can contribute to impotence.

 Several neurologic conditions can increase the risk for impotence.
 Nerve conditions affect the brain’s ability to communicate with the reproductive system.
-This can prevent a man from achieving an erection.
+This can prevent you from achieving an erection.

 Neurological disorders associated with impotence include:

 - Parkinson’s disease